 Homemade mayo can also pose a risk of Salmonella poisoning, if the eggs were contaminated and undercooked or added raw.1

 How Much Fat Can Dogs Eat?

-Some of us are still convinced that certain dog breeds are just walking garbage trucks eating everything that sits still for long enough.
-This most certainly leads to obesity and other accompanying health issues, one of which may also be pancreatitis or inflammation of the pancreas.
+Some people are still convinced that certain dog breeds are just walking garbage trucks eating everything that sits still for long enough.
+This most certainly leads to obesity, stomach upsets, and other accompanying health issues, one of which may also be pancreatitis or inflammation of the pancreas.